Have a Sloping Site? Here are 4 Key Tips When Installing a Fibreglass Pool

 Composite fibreglass pools can be installed on any slope with the proper planning and development.
 In developing a plan for your backyard dream, it will require a flat area to accommodate the fibreglass pool.
 Many sites allow for installers to simply grade an area for your swimming pool and concrete.
 With more homes now being built on sloping sites your pool construction project requires more planning.
 Here are 4 key tips to consider when installing a fibreglass pool on a sloping site:

-- Creating a tranquil paradise and water feature: The use of lower walls allows for plantings to be incorporated behind the walls.
-You can coordinate your favorite flowers or small bushes in behind the wall – don’t forget some color!
+Creating a tranquil paradise and water feature: The use of lower walls allows for plantings to be incorporated behind the walls.
+You can coordinate your favourite flowers or small bushes in behind the wall – don’t forget some colour!
 Retaining walls will also add some great dimension to the project.
-By adding some water spouts, water features or sheer descents, your investment can become that swimming pool you always wanted to “wow” the neighbors.
+By adding some water spouts, water features or sheer descents, your investment can become that swimming pool you always wanted to “wow” the neighbours.
 Plantings like this are typically easy to install and do not hurt the overall budget.

 At Leisure Pools we believe we have one of the best swimming pool dealer networks in the world.
 We have over 400 Dealers selling and installing Leisure Pools across the globe.
 If you have a sloping site, look no further than your local Leisure Pools Dealer to give you the best installation advice you need to make your swimming pool dream come to life.
 At Leisure Pools we want you to be ‘Swimming in Quality and Style’.